 Coronavirus (COVID-19) Update:

 Nurse and HCA (blood tests, bp etc) will be screened before attendance to protect the health of other patients and staff.
 These patients will receive a phone call prior to their appointment.
 We are encouraging all childhood vaccinations to continue to be given when they are due as per government guidelines.
+We are also encouraging people to attend for cervical screening when they are due and will be sending out reminders to patients.
 Please contact us if you have any queries.

 Thank you for your understanding and we will continue to post regular updates.